Peanut Butter Chocolate Chip Pound Cake

 Peanut Butter Glaze

-- ⅓ cup (85g) creamy peanut butter (must be creamy, reduced fat or all natural will not work)
+- ⅓ cup (85g) creamy peanut butter (we recommend creamy peanut butter- natural will likely not give you the same result.)

 - ½ teaspoon (2g) vanilla extract